A Worshiper Is One Who Is Intimately Acquainted With And Has A Daily Relationship With God Exhibited Through Obedience - John W. Stevenson

 Daniel of course remained true to his God and since he made no attempt to hide this, he was caught praying and worshiping God and was thrown into the lions' den.
 From the original language of Dan 6:16-20 it appears that king Darius believed God was obligated to save Daniel because he was intimately acquainted with and has a daily relationship with God exhibited through obedience.

 In Dan 6:23 the word translated trusted means to trust continually.
 The fact that the lions immediately devoured Daniel’s accusers in the morning proves they had been hungry all night long.
 This faith became one of the great examples in “The Hall of Faith” (Hebrews 11:33).

 “Faith is being sure of what we hope for and certain of what we do not see.”
 Hebrews 11:11 (NIV).
 Faith is trusting what the eye can’t see.
 The natural eyes see the prowling lion but faith sees Daniel’s angel.

-In conclusion, I would like to quote from Ps John W. Stevenson's book - Worshiper By Design: "God does not test us to destroy us, but rather to make us!
+In conclusion, I would like to quote from John W. Stevenson's book - Worshiper By Design: "God does not test us to destroy us, but rather to make us!
 As worshipers, we must come to expect times when we will be tested.
 But "those who know their God shall be strong, and carry out great exploits" (Daniel 11:32).
-In every case, God honours and protects those who are intimately acquainted with and have a daily relationship with Him as exhibited through their obedience to His word.
-He honours His worshipers!"
+In every case, God honors and protects those who are intimately acquainted with and have a daily relationship with Him as exhibited through their obedience to His word.
+He honors His worshipers!"